-Depending on the achievement of units of competency, the possible qualification outcome is Certificate II Construction Pathways CPC20221 or a Statement of Attainment towards Certificate II Construction Pathways CPC20221.
+Depending on the achievement of units of competency, the possible qualification outcome is a Statement of Attainment towards CUA30420 Certificate III in Live Production and Services.

-Schools will schedule exam items in preparation for the HSC.
+Schools may schedule examinations in preparation for the HSC exam.
 These do not form part of the RTO assessment requirements.

 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent'.
+Competency assessment is graded as "not yet competent" or "competent".
 In some cases other descriptive words may be used leading up to "competent".
 A course mark is not allocated.